Linaro/website/_posts/current/blog/2020-07-30-thermal-notifications-with-netlink.md

 ---
-layout: post
-title: Thermal Notifications With Netlink
+author: daniel.lezcano
+category: blog
+date: 2020-07-30 12:19:31+00:00
 description: This blog introduces the thermal framework design and shows where the notification takes place to allow the userspace to be aware of the overall thermal profile of the system.
 In response to the lack of thermal communication between the kernel and the userspace, a solution based on the netlink has been implemented for Linux v5.9.
-date: 2020-07-30T12:19:31.000Z
 image: /assets/images/content/electricity-1288717_1920-1-.jpg
-tags:
-  - thermal framework
-  - netlink notification
-  - thermal zone
-  - thermal governor
-  - thermal zone temperature
-  - temperature threshold detection
-  - big.LITTLE
-  - thermal notifications
-  - netlink
+layout: post
 related_projects:
 - PERF
-category: blog
-author: daniel.lezcano
+tags:
+- Thermal Framework
+- Thermal Zone
+- Thermal Notifications
+- Netlink
+title: Thermal Notifications With Netlink
 ---

 # Introduction